Skip to main content

 • Webhook delivery is free

 Not yet.
 All detected changes trigger webhooks.
-Filtering rules are planned for a future release.
+Filtering rules will be added in a future release.

 What if I need to monitor thousands of companies?

 The system handles large-scale monitoring efficiently with parallel processing.
-Contact sales@topograph.co for enterprise volume discussions.
+Contact [email protected] to discuss enterprise volumes.